2020 St. Mark's Square shooting

-On 12 October 2020, a shooting occurred in St. Mark's Square, Zagreb, Croatia, (Note: Napad na Trgu svetog Marka) when 22-year-old Danijel Bezuk approached Banski dvori, which houses the office of the Prime Minister and serves as the meeting place of the government, and started firing at it with an assault rifle, wounding a police officer in the process.
+On 12 October 2020, at 8:03 AM CEST, a shooting occurred in St. Mark's Square, Zagreb, Croatia, (Note: Napad na Trgu svetog Marka) when 22-year-old Danijel Bezuk approached Banski dvori – the headquarters of the Croatian government and Prime Minister – and started firing at it with a AK-74 assault rifle, wounding a police officer in the process.
 In the aftermath, the perpetrator ran off to a nearby neighborhood and committed suicide.
+The shooting was formally classified as an act of lone wolf terrorism, motivated by anti-establishment beliefs.

 Attack

 The attack was committed by 22-year-old Danijel Bezuk from Kutina, Croatia, who did not appear at his workplace in Zagreb, but instead headed to St. Mark's Square, where the buildings of the Croatian government (Banski dvori), Croatian Parliament (Sabor) and the Constitutional Court are located.
-He subsequently took out an automatic rifle (5.45×39mm AK-74) and opened fire on the 33-year-old police officer, Oskar Fiuri, who was guarding the main entrance, wounding him with four rounds, after which he continued shooting on Banski dvori.
+He was not immediately stopped due to concealing his AK-74 in his jacket, when he approached the Parliament building he took out the automatic rifle (5.45×39mm AK-74) and opened fire on the 33-year-old police officer, Oskar Fiuri, who was guarding the main entrance, wounding him with four rounds, Bezuk then directed automated burst fire across the front doors, windows, and exterior facade of the Banski dvori.

+Immediately when Bezuk started firing a civilian worker pulling a cart of government files was talking to the police officer, when the gunfire began the worker sprinted towards the back of a nerby parked car, Bezuk completely ignored the man transporting the documents.
+He bypassed him entirely to target the police officer posted at the entrance and fire at the building facade itself.

-Another police officer who was guarding the Parliament on the opposite side of the square noticed what was happening, so he took out his personal weapon and fired at the attacker.
-Bezuk ran to the nearby street to take cover and reloaded his gun.
-He then returned and fired on the police again, missing the second police officer by a few millimiters, but was again suppressed by the police fire, and fled the scene in response.
+Another police officer who was guarding the Parliament on the opposite side of the square noticed the gunman, before he took out his personal weapon and fired at the attacker.
+Bezuk ran to the nearby street to take cover and reloaded his gun, he returned to fire on the police again, tearing through the police officer's trousers yet missing the second police officer's leg by a few millimeters, Bezuk was again suppressed by police fire, and eventually fled the scene.
+Bezuk was never hit by the police gunfire, however it was noted that suppressed return fire prevented Bezuk from advancing any further toward the government doors.